OliviaBerggren/Project-BINP29/README.txt

+Project: BINP29
 Author: Olivia Berggren
 Date: 9 march 2020

-Se och följ:
+>>>>>>>> Link to Github:
 https://github.com/samtools/samtools

 Aim:
-The aim is to create a script that can calculate the GC-content for all three positions in the codon,
+The aim is to create a script that can calculate the overall GC-content, the GC-content for all three positions in the codon and codon usage.
+Codon bias!!!!!!!?????????????

 >>>>>>> Python script
-The script calculate the overall GC-content, the GC-content for 1:st, 2:nd and 3:rd position in codon.
+The script calculate the overall GC-content, the GC-content in 1:st, 2:nd and 3:rd position in codon.
-It calculate the number of each codon, the longest-, shortest- and the average length of the sequences.
+It calculates the codon usage, CODON BIAS?!?!?!?!?!?!? the length of the sequence.

 The script needs to be run with a fasta file.
 There should be two arguments (name of the scrips + fasta file).